Advertiser Disclosure

 TotilPay offers an affordable, simple solution that allows you to use your existing Square account to accept EBT payments.
 While TotilPay also integrates with FIS Worldpay merchant accounts, it won’t be nearly as affordable for small businesses as using Square.
 You’ll need two card readers to make the integration work, including your existing Square reader and either the TotilPay Go mobile card reader or the more advanced TotilPay Register POS system.
 These devices are offered on a monthly subscription basis, which also includes all the special features TotilPay offers to identify SNAP and WIC-eligible products for your customers.

 While TotilPay might be a somewhat expensive way to add EBT processing to your payments arsenal, using it with a Square account will be more affordable for many small businesses than paying for a full-service merchant account.
-Note that discounts are available to certified farmers’ markets and businesses willing to pay their subscription fees annually instead of on a month-to-month basis.
+Note that discounts are available to certified farmers' markets and businesses willing to pay their subscription fees annually instead of monthly.

 Square/TotilPay Features